junit-team/junit5/Prototype-Running-Tests.md

 ## IDE Support

-At this stage there is no direct support to run JUnit 5 tests in IDEs.
-We provide two intermediate solutions so you can go ahead and try out the prototype.
+At this stage there is no direct support for running JUnit 5 tests in IDEs.
+However, we provide two intermediate solutions so that you can go ahead and try out the prototype today.
 You can use the `ConsoleRunner` or execute JUnit 5 tests with a JUnit 4 style runner.

 ## Gradle

-The [junit5-gradle-consumer](https://github.com/junit-team/junit5-samples/tree/master/junit5-gradle-consumer) project demonstrates how to run tests based on the JUnit 5 prototype using Gradle with the help of a very basic `JUnit5Plugin` that is currently inlined in the `build.gradle` script.
+The [junit5-gradle-consumer] project demonstrates how to run tests based on the JUnit 5 prototype using Gradle with the help of a very basic `JUnit5Plugin` that is currently inlined in the `build.gradle` script.

 Basic usage in [`build.gradle`](https://github.com/junit-team/junit5-samples/blob/master/junit5-gradle-consumer/build.gradle):